r57zone/DualShock4-emulator/README.md

 Touchpad swipe up, down, left, right | 7, 8, 9, 0
 Touchpad up, center, left, right, down  | U, J, H, K, N Shake the gamepad | T
+Rotate gamepad forward, backward, right, left (gyroscope) | Numpad 8, 2, 4, 6
 PS | F2

-Сan replace button bindings in the "Config.ini" configuration file.
+In the profile configuration file, in the "Profiles" folder, you can change the button bindings or create a new one based on `Default.ini`.
 Button names can be found [here](https://github.com/r57zone/DualShock4-emulator/blob/master/BINDINGS.md).
+You can choose from standard profiles.
+Send more convenient bindings for a variety of games.